wicker/Wallowa-Wildlife-Checklist-App/README.md

 All creatures initialized by the db are owned by the admin user with id `1` and may not be edited or deleted by non-admin users.

-The `user` table is set up with an admin and a user account.
+The `user` table is set up to store hashed Google Plus IDs.

 ## Blueprints, Routes, and Templates